XenitAB/xenitab.github.io/blog/2022-04-12-ephemeral-containers.md

 ## Digging Deeper

-Now that we have the new feature we can start a ephemeral container in what ever Pod we like.
+Now that we have the new feature we can start a ephemeral container in any Pod we like.

 ```shell
 kubectl run ephemeral-demo --image=k8s.gcr.io/pause:3.1 --restart=Never